Mewbi/Mewbi/i3/README.md

 # I3

-I3 is a Linux window manager table enables you to use your desktop based on keyboards shortcuts
+I3 is a Linux window manager that enables you to use your desktop based on keyboards shortcuts

 You can use different programs to create your own configuration.